SwifQL/SwifQL/README.md

 # SwifQL
 💎 Write type-safe SQL code with Swift

-I'd love to present you my way for executing SQL queries with Swift.
+I'd love to present you my way for building SQL queries with Swift.

 This lib can work either stand alone, or with Vapor3.